ArshiaSaleem98/Phone-Catalogue-App/README.md

 <img width="573" alt="dockerfilesreact" src="https://user-images.githubusercontent.com/45390300/139268996-f8046c77-fb3d-4848-b5f3-16c1ca9f8ee2.png">

 ### Running the complete Stack:

-To run the entire application use the Command:
+- Open the Project that you have cloned into an IDE
-`docker-compose up`
+- Run the app by using the following Command:`docker-compose up`